dasic002/GameOfKings/README.md

 - __No card in discard stack at the start of the game__ When testing the game on the phone sometimes the discard stack does not show a card and if picked from, it presents an undefined value.
 The only correlation leading to this error is selecting the cards to shuffle in the player's hand so fast that it does not seem to register the second selection properly.
 It will highlight it, but not remove the highlight after the timeOut which could mean it is also not running all functions necessary to swap those 2 cards.
 Select a 3rd card and it clears the highlight, but of course, we don't know which 2 were actually swapped.
 I've tested the game after adding a code that disabled the card buttons from the moment one is selected until the last function has run its course in registering the last selection, that prevented selecting more that 2 cards at a time, but the error was still seen.
 It's difficult to replicate this error on a desktop or laptop with mouse clicks, to able to diagnose what is happening via the console.
 Either there is a way of linking my phone to the computer to view the errors or perhaps I can use a mouse control app to program rapid clicks to mimic that of taps on the touchscreen.
+ - __May be fixed now__
+ After further testing, it seems the error appeared when the human player makes a single card selection to shuffle but does not complete the move with a second selection, and when the next player is a bot it seems to run a function to swap cards and when the values the variable holds at that time are not compatible and produces an undefined entry.
+ After adding some code that on clicking "DONE" it clears the variables that would retain the values for the card hand selection, this issue has not appeared again since.

+ Also, to remove the ambiguity of the card selection, code has also been added to disable the card buttons from the moment one is clicked until the script is done registering the card selection.

 ## Deployment